sergiycheban/Vector-Editor-on-QT/README.md

 # Vector-Editor
 This is a primitive Graphic editor written in Qt 5.10
 # Capabilities:
-Add, edit (resize, rotate, change color and width), delete shapes (rectangle and line).
+Add, edit (resize, rotate, change color and width), delete shapes (rectangle and line).Ability to work on several scenes simultaneously.
 Save and import scenes in SVG format.